 A webcam and microphone (through laptop, ipad or smart phone)

-An account is not required.
-Should the child already have a Zoom account, it must be logged out before the Zoom call begins.
+An account is required which has been provided by the class teacher.
+If you are unsure of this contact the school.
+Should the parent already have a Teams account, it must be logged out before the Teams call begins.

-Parents/Guardians and children should not record or screenshot any of the zoom calls.
+Parents/Guardians and children should not record or screenshot any of the Teams calls.

 Nothing should be shared on social media.